A look at TG Therapeutics Inc.’s (TGTX) recent performance gives investors their first glimpse of hope. - News Daemon

 TG Therapeutics Inc. (TGTX) Insider Activity

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward TG Therapeutics Inc. stocks.
+A key investor’s attitude towards the stock of the Biotechnology industry is another important factor to consider.
 The insider ownership of TG Therapeutics Inc. is 1.10%, while institutional ownership is 69.70%.
-The most recent insider transaction that took place on Jan 05, was worth 176,746.
-In this transaction CFO, Secretary and Treasurer of this company sold 9,653 shares at a rate of $18.31, taking the stock ownership to the 568,483 shares.
-Before that another transaction happened on Jan 05, when Company’s CEO and President sold 30,671 for $18.31, making the entire transaction worth $561,586.
-This insider now owns 10,988,021 shares in total.
+The most recent insider transaction that took place on Jan 05, was worth 561,586.
+In this transaction CEO and President of this company sold 30,671 shares at a rate of $18.31, taking the stock ownership to the 10,988,021 shares.
+Before that another transaction happened on Jan 05, when Company’s CFO, Secretary and Treasurer sold 9,653 for $18.31, making the entire transaction worth $176,746.
+This insider now owns 568,483 shares in total.

 TG Therapeutics Inc. (TGTX) Earnings and Forecasts

-Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted -$0.3 earnings per share (EPS) during the time that was better than consensus figure (set at -$0.51) by $0.21.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted -$0.3 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.51) by $0.21.
 This company achieved a net margin of -5204.08 while generating a return on equity of -92.03.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.39 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -8.70% per share during the next fiscal year.